digital-asset/ex-tutorial-nodejs/README.md

 ## Prerequisites

-The DAML code in this repository makes use of the SDK 0.12.20 and the `daml` SDK assistant.

-Make sure you have the SDK 0.12.20 (or greater) installed.
+Make sure you have the DAML SDK installed and that the version matches the one in this project's `daml.yaml`.

 [Back to the table of contents](#table-of-contents)